MrZahaki/Python-Audio-Processing/README.md

 ## 💖 Support Sudio

-If Sudio has been helpful to you, consider supporting its development:
+I don't need your support.
+The link below is fake!
+Don't click on it, and don't pay anything.
+I mean it, just ignore it!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/mrzahaki)

 ## 📄 License

-Sudio is released under the Apache License 2.0.
+Sudio is released under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
 See the [LICENSE](https://github.com/mrzahaki/sudio/blob/Master/LICENSE) file for details.